 Enter means, standard deviations, and sample sizes for two independent groups.

 Point estimates alone are insufficient.
-The 95% CI tells readers how precise your estimate is and whether it crosses clinically meaningful thresholds.
+The confidence interval tells readers how precise your estimate is and whether it crosses clinically meaningful thresholds.
+This tool lets you select 80%, 90%, 95%, or 99% confidence levels to match your reporting requirements.

 Cohen's d slightly overestimates effect sizes in small samples.
 Hedges' g applies a correction factor (J) that approaches 1 as sample size increases.